openhab/org.openhab.binding.zwave/doc/sunricher/rgbgeniezw4001_0_0.md

 ### Parameter 3: EnableDisableBasicReport

 Enable/Disable Send basic report on load change
-0 -- Disable to send Basic report

-1 -- Enable to sent Basic report
+<p&gt0 -- Disable to send Basic report</p&gt <p&gt1 -- Enable to sent Basic report</p&gt
 Values in the range 0 to 1 may be set.

 The manufacturer defined default value is ```1```.